 Cyclic vomiting syndrome is a little-known problem that includes episodes of severe vomiting that do not seem to have a trigger.
 These episodes can go on for hours up to days at a time and are separated by extended periods without symptoms.
-Marijuana use—especially chronic and heavy use—is connected to this syndrome and a similar condition known as cannabis hyperemesis syndrome.
+Marijuana use—especially chronic and heavy use—is connected to this syndrome and a similar condition known as cannabinoid hyperemesis syndrome.

 Marijuana is often used to ease digestive symptoms, and some people use it to manage symptoms of cyclic vomiting syndrome (CVS).
-However, it may also contribute to CVS, and it shows a strong connection to the similar condition, cannabis hyperemesis syndrome (CHS), which also involves vomiting.
+However, it may also contribute to CVS, and it shows a strong connection to the similar condition, cannabinoid hyperemesis syndrome (CHS), which also involves vomiting.

 The medical industry is still learning about these conditions and ways to manage them, yet cyclic vomiting syndrome treatment may involve quitting marijuana use altogether.

 CHS is considered one of the side effects of marijuana you could experience from heavy use.
 With this condition, people experience cyclic vomiting that goes away when they stop using marijuana and then returns with continued use.
 While this condition was previously seen in low numbers, the cases have been rising, especially in areas with increased marijuana use, such as Colorado, where marijuana is now legal.

 While CVS does not seem to have as clear a connection to marijuana use as CHS, a literature review in the journal Pharmaceuticals found that 42 to 53 percent of people with CVS were people who use marijuana chronically.
 Separate from these chronic users, some people who have CVS use marijuana in an effort to gain relief for their symptoms.
 This research found that it is unclear whether marijuana causes or triggers CVS episodes.